 If you are accusing an innocent person, there is a strong likelihood of them feeling offended and hurt.
 When a cheater is accused, they try to deny their actions and do not answer the allegations.
 Instead, they retort that you do not trust them.
-Their idea is to create doubt in your minds.
+Their idea is to create doubt in your mind.

 The first thing to ensure is to make a cheater feel that he can confess.
 Open-ended, simple questions that do not reek of accusation will make your partner admit to cheating.
 Be empathetic and do watch your tone and words.
-When some is admitting to cheating, you need to stay calm.
-While it is natural to let anger and disappointment get better of you, being aggressive will not get a cheater to confess.
+When someone is admitting to cheating, you need to stay calm.
+While it is natural to let anger and disappointment to get the better of you, being aggressive will not get a cheater to confess.